Fundamental residual amplitude modulation in electro-optic modulators: Conclusions

-Based on the above considerations, we claim the results presented in this work set a $\mathrm{RAM_{F}}$ to the laser beam.
-In other words, it is impossible to obtain a pure phase modulation without an associated $\mathrm{RAM_{F}}$ effect.
+Based on the above considerations, we claim it is impossible to obtain a pure phase modulation without an associated $\mathrm{RAM_{F}}$ effect.
 The order of magnitude of $\mathrm{RAM_{F}}$ obtained ranges from $10^{-7}$ to $10^{-8}$, depending on the modulation frequency $\Omega$, carrier laser frequency $\omega_{0}$ and the phase modulation depth $m$, as it is shown in table \ref{tab:tabla1}.
 Since one of the main goals of this work is to understand the $\mathrm{RAM}$ effect on the laser beam of aLIGO, it is instructive to compare our results to the experimental values of $\mathrm{RAM}$ in aLIGO, which range from $10^{-5}$ to $10^{-6}$.
 Although this work shows that it is impossible to eliminate the $\mathrm{RAM}$ effect in the beam intensity, a meticulous search of other sources may help to reduce the present level of $\mathrm{RAM}$.
 It is worth mentioning that the $\mathrm{RAM}$ level predicted in this work is also present in more general configurations.
 As we said before, a wedge-shaped crystal avoids the etalon effect so the transmitted laser beam in the crystal is not subject to multiple reflections on the wedged boundary.
-As a consequence of this shape of the crystal, it is clear to see that in all experimental EOM layouts, each single EOM can be modeled as we did in section \ref{sec:Model_EOM}.
+As a consequence of this shape of the crystal, it is clear to see that in all experimental EOM layouts, every single EOM can be modeled as we did in section \ref{sec:Model_EOM}.
 For these reasons $\mathrm{RAM_{F}}$ obtained in this work will be presented in all experimental configurations of EOM.
-As an example, aLIGO EOM layout is a wedge-shaped RTP crystal over which three consecutively coupled of electrode are placed.
+As an example, the aLIGO EOM layout is a wedge-shaped RTP crystal over which three consecutively coupled of an electrode are placed.
 Each pair of electrodes is fed with AC voltage needed to generate three modulating fields of different frequencies.
-Therefore, the emerging laser beam of this series of modulators undergoes three phase modulation processes, in three different frequencies.
+Therefore, the emerging laser beam of this series of modulators undergoes three-phase modulation processes, in three different frequencies.
 The value of each frequency is chosen to control the length of three different cavities.
 Our result for this case implies that, regardless of the particular position inside the series, each modulator generates a $\mathrm{RAM_{F}}$ in laser, at different frequency, which can be calculated using (\ref{eq:FLN}).
 It is also important to note that our result implies $\mathrm{RAM_{F}}$ will be present in all experimental applications that use EOMs, for example, frequency-modulation spectroscopy and optical-cavity-based frequency ultra-stabilization.
 Moreover, we conjecture that $\mathrm{RAM_{F}}$ will exist in any phase modulation process where an external agent (the modulating electric field for the crystal-based EOM) produces changes in the refractive index of the medium where the laser travels.
-As an example, we can mention the acoustic optical modulators and the waveguide- based EOM.
-Indeed, $\mathrm{RAM_{F}}$ will be a consequence of the work done by the external agent on the medium of laser propagation, in the presence of the electromagnetic fields of the laser beam.
+As an example, we can mention the acoustic optical modulators and the waveguide based EOM.
+Indeed, $\mathrm{RAM_{F}}$ will be a consequence of the work done by the external agent on the medium in which the laser propagates.